Lights on the Lake

 dinner (Filet Mignon, Roasted Salmon, and much more).
 Click here to view available ticket options.

-Nevada Beach is another prime spot and Regan Beach** is also good, but
+Nevada Beach is another prime spot and Lakeview Commons is also good,

 not as close as some would like.
 Once you get past Regan Beach they are